 Shopping in Barnard Castle

-Barnard Castle shops are primarily independent retailers.
+Barnard Castle town shops are primarily independent retailers.
 The town is well catered for with two independent butchers, greengrocers and several bakeries as well as two national supermarkets.
-There are home furnishing stores, a pet store, hardware store, florists and clothing stores.
+Barnard Castle town shopping incorporates furnishing stores, a pet store, hardware store, florists and clothing stores.

-Take time to relax in one of Barnard Castle’s spas and salons.
-There are many hairdressers offering additional services, and three dedicated spas in the town.
+Take time to relax in one of the spas in Barnard Castle.
+There are many hairdressers offering additional services, and three dedicated spas in Barney.

-- Mon Petit Spa on the Bank is a tranquil oasis of calm, with a variety of treatments to relax you during your stay in Barnard Castle.
+- Mon Petit Spa, Barnard Castle is located at the bottom of the Bank.
+Mon Petit Spa is a tranquil oasis of calm, with a variety of treatments to relax you during your stay in Barnard Castle.

-- The Beauty Therapy Clinic on Newgate offers treatments with Decleor, Jessica and Delilah.
+- The Beauty Therapy Clinic, Barnard Castle is found on Newgate offers treatments with Decleor, Jessica and Delilah.